 An Introduction to Connective Knowledge

 You are not logged in.
 Revised and Updated (minor corrections and typos only) and placed in MS-Word Document form, November 27, 2007.
-Click here.
+Click here .
 The version that follows below is the original (uncorrected) version).
-Yet another article, describing new forms of knowledge as probablistic, has crossed my desk today, and consequently it seems appropriate at this time to type a few words on the nature of distributed knowledge.
+Yet another article, describing new forms of knowledge as probablistic , has crossed my desk today, and consequently it seems appropriate at this time to type a few words on the nature of distributed knowledge.
 It should go without saying that these are my own thoughts, and this discussion should not therefore be considered an authoritative reference on the subject. a.
 You probably grew up learning that there are two major types of knowledge: qualitative and quantitative.
 Distributed knowledge adds a third major category to this domain, knowledge that could be described as connective.
 This is more than just the existence of a relation between one entity and another; it implies interaction.
-This is why it is incorrect to represent distributed knowledge merely as a type of quantitative knowledge. b. c. d. e. f. g.
+Probabilistic knowledge is a type of quantitative knowledge. b. c. d. e. f. g.

 Related: Digital Student Experience (DSE) - Final Assessment Research